GMAT Syllabus & Exam Pattern | 2020-21

 - Rectangular solids and Cylinders

 To reiterate: this is not tough.
 You just need practice, that’s all!
 Check out our guide to GMAT Geometry if you think you need some direction.

 That’s all there is to the Quant section.
 Isn’t it like we told you – just high school math!
 With this, let’s move on to the Verbal Reasoning section.

 d) Verbal Reasoning (a.k.a.
 Verbal)

 This section has 36 questions that you have to solve in 65 minutes.
 Here’s what your responses will be assessed on:

 - Rectifying the written material in accordance with standard written English

-Question types are based on:
+Question types in the verbal section will be based on:

 - Critical Reasoning (CR): A short passage is given.
 You need to find the premise, conclusion, assumption, etc.

 - Sentence Correction (SC): A part of the sentence is underlined, and five options are provided.
-You need to spot the error, and mark the right option.
+You need to spot the error and mark the right option.